MAINTAINING AID ELIGIBILITY

 The right to repeat courses in certain programs, such as (but not limited to) Nursing or Occupational Therapy Assistant, is not automatic.
 If you fail to complete a course successfully, you may be denied the opportunity to continue in that curriculum.
 Please contact the relevant department or division for more information concerning program requirements.

 Students pursuing a second degree who have attempted ninety credits or more must complete the Second Degree Waiver Form.
-Students must apply and be approved for a waiver with the Financial Aid Office before additional financial assistance can be granted.
+Students must apply and be approved for a waiver with the Financial Services Office before additional financial assistance can be granted.
 Students will be required to complete an academic plan with the Student Engagement Office as part of the form.

 Incomplete courses earn credits and are considered attempted courses when calculating earned credit hours.
 Students are encouraged to complete all incompletes before the beginning of the next semester.
 If a student completes their courses after Satisfactory Academic Progress has been determined for the next semester, the student may request in writing a re-evaluation of their academic progress.